Causal Discovery in Linear Structural Causal Models with Deterministic Relations: Detailed descriptions of model assumptions

 \subsection{Separability assumption}

 Separability can be achieved using blind source separation (BSS) methods, which is to separate a set of sources from a set of their mixtures given little to no information about the sources and the mixing process.
-For example, when the sources are known to be non-Gaussian random variables, the mixing matrix $\bW$ can be recovered using Independent Component Analysis (ICA) or overcomplete ICA methods \citep{comon1994independent, hyvarinen2002independent, lewicki2000learning,eriksson2004identifiability}.
+For example, when the sources are known to be non-Gaussian random variables, the mixing matrix $\bW$ can be recovered using Independent Component Analysis (ICA) or overcomplete ICA methods, {depending on the number of observed variables and sources} \citep{comon1994independent, hyvarinen2002independent, lewicki2000learning,eriksson2004identifiability}.
 Separability can also be achieved when the sources are piecewise constant functionals satisfying a set of mild conditions \citep{behr2018multiscale}.
 We discuss BSS in more details in Appendix \ref{app:BSS}.

 To satisfy the separability property, we assume the availability of a large number of data vectors $\{X^{(i)}: i\in[n]\}$, and that each is generated according to the described process, and using the same coefficients $\{a_{ij}\}$ and $\{b_{ij}\}$.